Pre-conception, Antenatal and Postnatal Care

 There is no separate clinic but if you have concerns about your health, please visit your GP, practice nurse or treatment room nurse by appointment.

 Dr Taylor performs numerous joint and soft tissue injections by appointment.
 Please see receptionist.
-Wart Clinic may be restarted in near future.
+Please also see receptionist for appointment at the Wart Clinic.

 Family Planning Clinic